Press Release News for anyone dealing with DUI requirements in San Diego California Court system during the 2020 Covid-19 Coronavirus Pandamnit:

 Frequently Asked Questions During COVID-19 Pandemic: Criminal Procedures During Emergency Conditions

 The San Diego Superior Court was closed to the public for non-emergency services from March 17 – May 22, 2020.

-The Court has resumed most services as of May 26, 2020, though in-person services will continue to be limited in light of the COVID-19 pandemic./
+The Court has slowly resumed some services as of May 26, 2020, though in-person services will continue to be limited in light of the COVID-19 pandemic.

 Q: I had a court hearing set during the Court’s closure.
 When is my hearing going to be held?

 A: All criminal hearings after March 16, 2020, will be vacated.
 They will be reset for future hearings and

 you will be notified of the new hearing date within the next 90 days.If you receive a new hearing date for a previously scheduled hearing in the mail, please immediately forward it to your lawyer.

 Q: I was supposed to submit proof of completion of a court-ordered program during the Court’s